Long before I embarked on this presidential biography project, I was a big fan of horror. Just how big a fan became evident my first week of college.

 I feel John Quincy when he says he doesn’t have much time to read for pleasure anymore.
 Sure, he was negotiating international peace treaties, but I’m the father of a two-year-old and that’s basically the same thing.

-Like he laments the days he could read about Jack the Giant-Killer, I find myself spending less time with Jack the Ripper and Stephen King and other things that go bump in the night, with the exception of Halloween.
+Just like he laments the days he could read about Jack the Giant-Killer, I find myself spending less time now with Jack the Ripper and Stephen King and other things that go bump in the night, with the exception of Halloween.

 |Me as Jack the Ripper and Jess as one of his victims, Halloween 2010.|